Long Island Sound Nitrogen Campaign

 Long Island Sound Dead Zone

 When too much nitrogen is discharged into Long Island Sound, it creates low oxygen conditions, known as hypoxia, making it harder for aquatic life to survive.
-In some instances excess nitrogen creates zero oxygen zones, also known as dead zones.
+In some instances, excess nitrogen creates zones where oxygen levels reach zero, also known as dead zones.
 Some other impacts are toxic algal blooms, low dissolved oxygen, poor water clarity, loss of aquatic vegetation and tidal wetlands, and coastal acidification.
-Sewage treatment plants throughout the Long Island Sound watershed are the primary drivers of low oxygen and dead zones in the Sound.
+Sewage treatment plants throughout the Long Island Sound watershed have historically been the primary drivers of low oxygen and dead zones in the Sound.
 Other sources that contribute are stormwater runoff, fertilizers, and poorly performing septic systems.

-The Total Maximum Daily Load plan was issued in 2000 to limit the amount of nitrogen discharged to Long Island Sound and begin to bring it back to health.
-This took the preliminary step of requiring nitrogen reductions from Connecticut and New York sewage treatment plants by almost 60 percent by 2014.
-This goal has now been largely achieved and has made the dead zone in Western Long Island Sound significantly smaller, but it has not been eliminated.
+The Total Maximum Daily Load (“TMDL”) plan was issued in 2000 to limit the amount of nitrogen discharged to Long Island Sound to begin to bring it back to health.
+This took the preliminary step of requiring Connecticut and New York sewage treatment plants to reduce nitrogen by almost 60 percent by 2014.
+This goal has now been largely achieved, decreasing the dead zone in Western Long Island Sound significantly, but it has not been eliminated.
 Moreover, new nitrogen-based pollution challenges have emerged in our bays and harbors.

 Save the Sound’s 2015 Nitrogen Petition

-After Save the Sound filed the petition and before ruling on it, EPA announced a far-ranging “Nitrogen Strategy for Long Island Sound,” which sought to achieve many of the goals we advocated for in the nitrogen petition.
+Pursuant to Save the Sound’s petition, EPA announced a far-ranging “Nitrogen Strategy for Long Island Sound,” which sought to achieve many of the goals we advocated for in the nitrogen petition.
 It set out three large goals to:

-1. further reduce the dead zone in Western Long Island Sound by further sewage plant reductions from the New York City area,
+1. further reduce the dead zone in Western Long Island Sound by further reducing nitrogen discharges from New York City area sewage plants,

-2. reduce low oxygen zones and dead zones in our bays and harbors through localized action, and
+2. reduce low oxygen zones and dead zones in our bays and harbors through localized action addressing fertilizer, stormwater, failing septics, and other localized nitrogen sources, and

 3. reduce nitrogen pollution entering Long Island Sound via major rivers such as the Connecticut and Housatonic.